 Start to Repair Samsung Phone

 Step 3.
-Wait for DroidKit matching PAD code and click Download Now to get a firmware package.
+Wait for DroidKit to match the PAD code and click Download Now to get a firmware package.

 PDA Code Matched